Madrid Gay Travel

 The Gay Travel Experience: Madrid, Spain

 Madrid is my favorite city in the world.
-I have never felt more at home in a foreign city than in the Spanish capital.
-Madrid’s gay scene and overall gay population huge, the gay clubs are world-renowned and LGBT pride is everywhere!
+I have never felt more at home in a foreign city than here in the Spanish capital.
+Madrid’s gay scene is huge, the gay clubs are world-renowned and LGBT pride is everywhere!